GRM Consulting

 Approach

-Ontario's appraisal and dispute-resolution framework is under increasing pressure from evolving policy wordings, complex multi-peril claims, and heightened expectations around fairness and transparency.
+Ontario's appraisal and dispute-resolution framework is under increasing pressure from evolving policy wordings, complex multi-peril claim, and heightened expectations around fairness and transparency.
 My work helps parties navigate this environment with a principled, statutory-grounded approach that respects both the history and the intended limits of the Insurance Act.

 When appointed as an umpire, arbiter-neutral, or mediator, my role is not to adjust claims or negotiate settlements — those functions belong exclusively to adjusters under the Act.
 I provide a neutral, independent process that helps parties reach fair, efficient, and legally coherent outcomes.